Critical surface phase behavior governs hydrophobic attraction between extended solutes: Introduction

-Here we consider the case of extended solutes with a radius of a nanometer or greater, relevant to large molecules, proteins, and nanoparticles, where a detailed microscopic understanding of hydrophobic attraction and its dependence on factors such as solute size, degree of hydrophobicity, pressure, and temperature remains elusive.
-Our starting point is the premise~\cite{Widom2003,Ben-amotz2016} that a quantitative understanding of the solvation properties of an isolated hydrophobe is essential for unraveling the factors influencing the attraction between a pair of hydrophobes.

-Recent studies on extended spherical hydrophobic solutes have linked solvation phenomena to the physics of the critical drying transition.
-This surface phase transition occurs when water at vapor-liquid coexistence interacts with a superhydrophobic planar surface~\cite{CoeEvansWildingPRL2022,Coe2023,EvansWilding2015,EvansStewartWilding2016,EvansStewartWilding2017,EvansStewartWilding2019}.
+The present work considers the case of extended solutes with a radius of a nanometer or greater, relevant to large molecules, proteins, and nanoparticles, where a detailed microscopic understanding of hydrophobic attraction and its dependence on factors such as solute size, degree of hydrophobicity, pressure, and temperature remains elusive.Recent studies on extended spherical hydrophobic solutes have linked solvation phenomena to the physics of the critical drying transition.
+This surface phase transition occurs when water at bulk vapor-liquid coexistence interacts with a superhydrophobic planar surface~\cite{CoeEvansWildingPRL2022,Coe2023,EvansWilding2015,EvansStewartWilding2016,EvansStewartWilding2017,EvansStewartWilding2019}.
 By analyzing radial density and compressibility profiles around model solutes, these studies have revealed detailed physical features of the solvation shell where the presence of the solute significantly alters local water properties.
 A bespoke scaling theory elucidates how these characteristics depend on factors such as the solute radius, the strength of solute-water attraction, and external thermodynamic fields describing the proximity to bulk vapor-liquid coexistence.